-- 3.1 The recent planning history to the property is detailed below; - 3/88/0907/FP Two storey rear extension in gabled roof Granted permission with conditions. - 3/15/0056/FP Demolition of outbuilding and construction of single storey side extension and relocation of oil tank Granted permission with conditions. - 3/15/2032/HH Creation of driveway Granted permission with conditions. - 3/22/0807/HH Two storey rear/side extension Refused. - 3/22/1784/CLPO Part two storey and part single storey rear extensions and single storey side extension - Refused. - S/22/0061/PREAPP Part two storey and part single storey rear extensions and single storey side extension - 3.2 The most recent application (3/22/0807/HH) was refused due to the scale, mass and height of the extensions impacting on the significance of the property (being considered a non-designated heritage asset) and on the setting of the conservation area. - 3.3 Following the refusal a CLPO was made, however this can be disregarded.
-Following this a preapplication request (S/22/0061/PREAPP) was made, where proposals were revised, however it was deemed the 2 storey element resulted in an awkward additional roof form; - 'Whilst the proposed part two storey rear extension is smaller in size and scale than the previous refused proposal, this first floor element due to the roof form, its higher eaves line and different height rear windows would appear awkward and prominent to the existing appearance of the dwelling, and would sit against the existing rear facing gable.' - 3.4 This resulted in the planning officer deeming the proposals not failing to achieve a high standard of design.
-Additionally, the single storey element of the scheme was deemed to be bulky and large in scale; - 'the bulky single storey rear extension would be visible from the street scene and due to its size and siting is not considered to be subservient in size and would harm the character and appearance of this non-designated heritage asset,'
+- 3.1 The recent planning history to the property is detailed below; - 3/88/0907/FP Two storey rear extension in gabled roof Granted permission with conditions. - 3/15/0056/FP Demolition of outbuilding and construction of single storey side extension and relocation of oil tank - Granted permission with conditions. - 3/15/2032/HH Creation of driveway Granted permission with conditions. - 3/22/0807/HH Two storey rear/side extension Refused. - 3/22/1784/CLPO Part two storey and part single storey rear extensions and single storey side extension - Refused. - S/22/0061/PREAPP Part two storey and part single storey rear extensions and single storey side extension - 3/23/1645/HH Approval of Alteration of the roof, proposed two storey rear extension, single storey rear extension, replacement windows, new rear raised patio and alteration to rear first floor window.